 Established in 2018, the Atlanta Global Studies Center (AGSC) is a partnership of Georgia State University and the Georgia Institute of Technology.
 Our mission is to enhance access to advanced language learning and to help deepen knowledge of global and intercultural issues for the benefit of students, faculty and the public.
 The AGSC engages students throughout Atlanta — including science, technology, engineering and mathematics (STEM) students, community college students, and first-generation and low-income students — to prepare them for careers that will increasingly require global competence and intercultural fluency.

 The AGSC is funded by a Title VI grant from the U.S. Department of Education.
 The award is one of only seven awards supporting centers with a focus on international studies.
-As part of our mission to enhance advanced language learning and knowledge of global issues for Atlanta region faculty and students, AGSC offers several funding opportunities including faculty travel and research grants and Foreign Language and Area Studies Fellowships to assist undergraduate, graduate, and professional degree students in achieving competency in selected foreign languages in combination with international and area studies coursework.
-FLAS Fellowships can be used for domestic or international study during the academic year or over the summer semester.
+As part of our mission to enhance advanced language learning and knowledge of global issues for Atlanta region faculty and students, AGSC offers several funding opportunities including faculty travel and research grants and Foreign Language and Area Studies Fellowships to assist undergraduate, graduate, and professional degree students in achieving foreign language competency in combination with international and area studies coursework.
+FLAS Fellowships can be used for domestic or international study during the academic year or over the summer semester and are available for the less commonly taught languages of Arabic, Chinese, Hebrew, Hindi, Italian, Japanese, Korean, Persian/Farsi, Portuguese, Russian, and Swahili.
+Funding for the study of French, German, and Spanish may be available for graduate students at an advanced level only.

 In collaboration with Emory University, Spelman College, the University of Georgia, and others, AGSC supports research, curricular enhancement, and faculty professional development in global studies and language learning.
 The center also promotes public events and K12 and community outreach along with a range of partners, including the Atlanta UN-RCE (Regional Center of Expertise), the Georgia Department of Education World Languages and Global Workforce Initiatives, the Georgia Tech Office of Serve Learn Sustain, Georgia State University's CULTR (Center for Urban Language Teaching and Research), the World Affairs Council of Atlanta, and the Georgia Tech and Georgia State University Centers for International Business Education and Research (CIBER).